Using Rockwood Charcoal Safely

 Ensure that your charcoal and ashes are fully extinguished before removing them from the grill.
 This can take up to 48 hours.

-Download and read the Safety Data Sheet (SDS).
-Businesses that use or store Rockwood Charcoal, may need to keep this SDS on file to comply with OSHA guidelines.
+Download and read the Rockwood Safety Data Sheet (SDS).
+Businesses that use, store, or ship Rockwood Charcoal, may need to keep this SDS on file to comply with OSHA guidelines.

 For 24/7 emergencies contact INFOTRAC at 1-800-535-5053.